 MP for Milton Keynes Central

-Emily Darlington is a Labour (Co-op) MP for Milton Keynes Central, elected in 2024.
-She sits on the Science, Innovation and Technology Committee and serves on two bill committees—Cyber Security and Resilience (Network and Information Systems) and Space Industry (Indemnities)—reflecting a focus on science and technology policy in Parliament.
+Emily Darlington is the Labour (Co-op) MP for Milton Keynes Central, elected in 2024.
+She serves on the Science, Innovation and Technology Committee and sits on two Bills committees—the Cyber Security and Resilience (Network and Information Systems) Bill and the Space Industry (Indemnities) Bill—reflecting a focus on science, technology and security policy.

-Declared financial interests include gifts, benefits and hospitality from UK sources (two entries) and land or property holdings (one entry).
+Declared financial interests include gifts, benefits and hospitality from UK sources, and land or property holdings.

 Generated 21 February 2026